minhluantran017/devops-infra/README.md

 ## What is this?

-The purpose of this repo is to create a basic DevOps environment for practice.
+The purpose of this repo is to practise DevOps Infrastructure as Code (IaC).

+List of components that will be handled in this repo:
+* Jenkins
+* JFrog artifactory
+* LDAP server
+* InfluxDB
+* Prometheus
+* Grafana
+* Elastic Stack

 ## Prerequisites

-- You should have a bunch of Virtual Machines for this demo.
+- You should have a bunch of Virtual Machines for this demo, for example KVM, OpenStack, Amazon EC2.
-Here I use KVM and OpenStack for hosting.

 - Optionally, you should have an active Amazon Web Service account (free-tier eligible).

 ## Usage

+WORKING IN-PROGRESS

 ```sh
 # Configure the variables before setting up